falcosecurity/falco-website/content/en/blog/falco-0-29-0.md

 Today we announce the summer release of Falco 0.29.0 🌱

-This is a minor version which brings new features and fixes!
+This version brings a lot of new features and fixes!

 ## Novelties 🆕